Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 About Karsh-Masson Gallery and City Hall Art Gallery

 Karsh-Masson Gallery and City Hall Art Gallery are located on the main level at Ottawa City Hall, 110 Laurier Avenue West.
-Both galleries are open daily from 9 am to 5 pm (excluding holidays) and are wheelchair accessible.
+Both galleries are open daily from 9 am to 5 pm and are wheelchair accessible.
 Admission is free.
-(Hours of operation are subject to change due to facility operations.)
+Hours of operation are subject to change due to facility operations.
+The Public Art Program cannot guarantee exhibitions will be extended in the case of a facility closure.

 Exhibitions at Karsh-Masson Gallery and City Hall Art Gallery feature the work of professional artists working in all media and include solo, group and curated exhibitions, exhibitions from the diplomatic sector, and circulating exhibitions from other institutions.
-Both galleries present a combined total of approximately 8 exhibitions annually, each of which lasts approximately eight weeks.
-Annual programming consists of artist talks and tours and an exhibition featuring the City of Ottawa Art Collection.
-An exhibition related to the Karsh Award is presented every two years at Karsh-Masson Gallery and the next one will occur in 2024.
+Both galleries present a combined total of approximately eight exhibitions annually, each of which lasts approximately eleven weeks.
+Annual programming consists of artist talks and tours, and an exhibition featuring the City of Ottawa Art Collection.
+An exhibition related to the Karsh Award is presented every two years at Karsh-Masson Gallery and the next one will occur in 2026.
 Although City Hall has 24/7 security, gallery staff are not onsite daily therefore exhibitions must be self-sufficient and cannot require regular maintenance.

 A public gallery is a forum for the exploration of diverse ideas.
 The City of Ottawa exhibits artwork in all media that are of interest and importance to the community, that foster a sense of who we are, and that reflect current artistic practices.
 These exhibitions are presented in the public domain allowing for an appreciation, understanding and interpretation of our past and present through gallery programming.